 About half of Seattle Children’s patients are insured by Apple Health for Kids, Washington state’s child health coverage program.
 We work in tandem with our community and government partners to promote child health and well-being as well as access to quality health care throughout the Pacific Northwest region.

 Our dedication to the health and safety of children and teens in the community began when we opened our doors in 1907.
 A year after our founding, Dr. George McCulloch discovered that unpasteurized milk had caused a number of infant deaths.
 Instead of pasteurizing milk, farmers were preserving raw milk with formaldehyde.
-At Dr. McCulloch’s insistence, Seattle established a “milk commission” to regulate pasteurization of milk and to protect the public from unsafe milk.
+At McCulloch’s insistence, Seattle established a milk commission to regulate pasteurization of milk and to protect the public from unsafe milk.

-Ever since the milk safety victory over a century ago, we have led and participated in a wide variety of campaigns, partnerships and programs to protect child and teen health and safety.
+Ever since the milk safety victory over a century ago, we have led and participated in a wide variety of efforts including coalitions to protect child and teen health and safety.
 We advocate for child and teen health and safety based on research; evidence-based practices; and the strengths, challenges, and barriers identified by our families and their communities.
-Our board of trustees, Community Benefit Advisory Committee and Community Health Assessment guide our advocacy efforts.
-We also collaborate with the more than 40 fellow members of the Health Coalition for Children and Youth to maintain and strengthen the Apple Health for Kids program and children’s health overall across the State.
-Our efforts include partnering with the community and all levels of government to ensure implementation of federal health reform works for kids.
+Much of our joint advocacy efforts reside within the Health Coalition for Children and Youth where we collaborate with the more than 50 fellow coalition members to ensure the needs of children and youth across the state are met through policy that promotes their health, well-being, and ability to thrive.

 To learn more about how you or your organization can partner with Seattle Children’s to improve the health and safety of children and families in the region, please contact: